Multi Time Frame Trend Line - Premium Indicator

 Image - 28 (Click to ZOOM)

-You can customize the chart’s instrument’s name and time frame’s plot color, which is pointed by pink up arrow in Image – 22, from the indicator’s settings parameters within the white rectangle in Image – 23.
-Now if you want to change the current time frame’s EMA plot (which is pointed by yellow down arrow in Image – 2) color or it’s period, you can do that from the settings parameters within the yellow rectangle in Image – 24.
-To customize the other time frames’ EMA plot color (highlighted with white rectangle in Image – 20), you can do that by using parameters within the green rectangle in Image – 25.
-For changing the color of ‘Trend Strength Meter’ time frames labels’ text color (highlighted by light blue rectangle in Image – 21), you can do so by parameters within light blue rectangle in Image – 26.
-To customize main, extra and other time frames’ trend lines plot colors and associated time frames’ labels, you can do that from the parameters highlighted within purple rectangle in Image – 27.
-It is highly recommended not to change any parameter value which are highlighted within red rectangle in Image – 28, for effective and accurate operation of this indicator.
+You can customise the chart’s instrument name and timeframe plot colour (indicated by the pink up arrow in Image 22) via the indicator’s settings parameters within the white rectangle in Image 23.
+To modify the current timeframe’s EMA plot (marked by a yellow down arrow in Image 2) colour or its period, adjust the settings parameters within the yellow rectangle in Image 24.
+To change other timeframes’ EMA plot colours (highlighted by a white rectangle in Image 20), use the parameters within the green rectangle in Image 25.
+To adjust the text colour of the ‘Trend Strength Meter’ timeframe labels (highlighted by a light-blue rectangle in Image 21), modify the parameters within the light-blue rectangle in Image 26.
+To customise the plot colours of the main, extra, and other timeframes’ trend lines and their associated labels, use the parameters within the purple rectangle in Image 27.
+Avoid altering parameters highlighted within the red rectangle in Image 28 to ensure the indicator’s effective and accurate operation.

-If you still have any further query, please do watch the video tutorial by clicking here.
+If you still have any further queries, please do watch the video tutorial by clicking here.

 Was this article helpful?